andrewblim/ga-data-assignments/class/emr/answers.md

 The word list I used was TWL06, downloaded from the Internet Scrabble Club's [repository of dictionaries](http://www.isc.ro/en/commands/lists.html).
 TWL06 is the official word list for North American Scrabble tournaments.

+Scrabble tile frequencies were found [here](http://en.wikipedia.org/wiki/Scrabble_letter_distributions).
+Words with Friends tile frequencies were found [here](http://tile-counter.com/wwf-tile-distribution-and-letter-frequency).

 ### File info

 All data files can be found at `s3://andrewblim-ngrams/twl06-analysis`, which is public.
 The Ngrams data are at `s3://andrewblim-ngrams/twl06-analysis/reduced-ngrams/reduced_ngrams_<letter>.gz` and the TWL06 word list is at `s3://andrewblim-ngrams/twl06-analysis/TWL06.txt`.

 ### Findings

-The percentage frequencies, excluding the letter S because they may not reflect true language frequency in the games, are as follows (and sorry if you are reading this as raw text and not with a Markdown reader, but this is how the syntax specifies you add tables, with HTML):
+The percentage frequencies, excluding the letter S because they may not reflect true language frequency in the games, and also excluding blank tiles, are below.
+(And sorry if you are reading this as raw text and not with a Markdown reader.)

+The mean squared errors of the percentages (decimal percentages * 100) were:

+- 1938-1948 data:
+    - Scrabble:
+    - WWF:
+- 2005- data:
+    - Scrabble:
+    - WWF:

 <table>
     <tr>